ChefAllen/GoogleSearch/README.md

 ********** Requirements **********

   The code can run from anywhere but the "Drivers" folder and the "SearchTerms.xls" need to be on the desktop and the desktop should be in the user index.
 If it isn't then the program wont be able to find what it needs to operate properly and am error will be generated.

+  You will also need 4 libraries "client-combined-3.0.1-nodeps", "junit-4.10", "jxl-2.6", and "selenium-server-standalone" to run the script properly.

 ********** Input **********